Tuesday 18 March 2014

 Old School Days

-Monday, September 3rd 1962; with a slight chill in the air of a overcast morning, a nervous 11 year old boards a Corporation Bus; the maiden journey, and the first of many more that would carry him through Preston’s busy morning traffic from the County Arms in Deepdale four miles to the suburb of Penwortham.
+Monday, September 3rd 1962; with a slight chill in the air of an overcast morning, a nervous 11-year-old boards a Corporation Bus; the maiden journey, and the first of many more that would carry him through Preston’s busy morning traffic from the County Arms in Deepdale four miles to the suburb of Penwortham.

 He disembarks, and following those wearing the same combination of blue, gold and grey – and with a greater look of certainty about them, his walk from Liverpool Road, through Crookings Lane and finally into Crow Hills Road, led eventually to the wide, flat, concrete example of 1950s architecture that would be his school for the next six years.